The author is a CEO and Co-Founder in Eucloid. For any queries, reach out to us at: contact@eucloid.com

 With all these massive amounts of data generated, a Data Engineering team manages the Data Management Subsystem that provides data processing, archiving, cataloging, calibration, distribution, maintenance, and analysis required to support the science program.
 One of the primary components of this system is the Data pipeline.
 This pipeline provides an automated means of low-level processing of the science data and associated engineering data.

-Data Engineer is a professional responsible for preparing data for analytical or operational purposes.
+A Data Engineer is a professional responsible for preparing data for analytical or operational purposes.
 These software engineers are often in charge of creating data pipelines that connect information from several source systems.
 They combine, consolidate, and purify data before structuring it for use in analytics applications.
 They make data more accessible and maximize their big data environment.
 As a result, we may claim that a data engineer works to benefit a data scientist.

 Core skills required to be a Data Engineer are: